prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 ## Action Plan

-In no particular order:

-* [ ] Update the OpenMetrics specification to include the new syntax for Created Timestamps.
-* [ ] Update Prometheus's OpenMetrics text parser to support the new syntax.
 * [ ] Update tooling and libraries that expose OpenMetrics text.
+* [ ] Update Prometheus text parser and benchmark against current implementation.
+* [ ] If performance significantly improves, update the OpenMetrics specification to include the new syntax for Created Timestamps.